 When designing your mobile learning strategy, there are certain factors to keep in mind along the way.
-However, regardless of how on-track and focused you remain, challenges will inevitably rise which organisations must grapple with to experience success.
+However, regardless of how on-track and focused you remain, challenges will inevitably arise which organizations must grapple with to experience success.

-Mobile learning has risen to be one of the greatest strategies employable for learning and development professionals, as well as organisations seeking the best training for their employees.
+Mobile learning has risen to be one of the greatest strategies employable for learning and development professionals, as well as organizations seeking the best training for their employees.

-In this article, we outline 4 common challenges which need to be grappled with by L&D managers for a smooth sailing training strategy worth your time, money and energy.
+In this article, we outline 4 common challenges which need to be grappled with by L&D managers for a smooth sailing lms strategy worth your time.

 It is most important to note that one size does not fit all!
-Tailoring learning to each individual’s learners needs and preferences is essential in our currently multigenerational workforce.
-The only way this can be realistically achieved is though providing learners with microlearning modules, whereby they are able to pick and choose what material they would like to progress through at any given time.
+Tailoring learning to each individual learner’s needs and preferences is essential in our currently multigenerational workforce.
+The only way this can be realistically achieved is through providing learners with microlearning modules, whereby they are able to pick and choose what material they would like to progress through at any given time.
 Microlearning also enables the information to be distributed to different user groups, meaning that you are able to target people with modules applicable to them.

-There is much assumption surrounding the time consumed to design and execute a successful training strategy applicable to all employees across the organisation.
+There is many assumptions surrounding the time consumed to design and execute a successful training strategy applicable to all employees across the organization.
 Traditional LMS’s require weeks and months to set up the most effective program, however, with microlearning, the most quality modules can be successfully executed within hours and days.

-Integrating mobile into your organisational learning strategy is essential to achieve and sustain goals and objectives!
+Integrating mobile into your LMS strategy is essential to achieve and sustain goals and objectives!